 I returned to the Head Coaching ranks in 2003 as I accepted the Head Football position at Eureka High School in Eureka, Kansas.
 I moved into a district that had just graduated 19 seniors and was low on numbers.
 We played 4 teams my first year that qualified for the 3A state playoffs.
 Through the next 2 years, I was able to increase participation from 19 to 43 players.
 I left the position in 2006 having made strides to improve the program.
 The players I left behind won 5 and 6 games respectively over the next two seasons.

 I resumed my teaching career at Anderson County High School, Garnett, Kansas.
 I have taught at the high school and junior high level at ACJSHS.
 I enjoy teaching the students at Anderson County and I enjoy their interest in Social Studies.

 Along with my teaching, I have served as an assistant coach with the ACHS football team.
 I am curremtly the Head Softball Coach and always look forward to the interaction that is Bulldog Athletics.

-My personal life includes my wife of 31 years, the former Jodi Baumstimler from Osawatomie, Kansas.
+My personal life includes my wife of 33 years, the former Jodi Baumstimler from Osawatomie, Kansas.
 We have four children, Garrett, Tyler, Ryan, and Katelyn.
 They are the joys of our life!
-Garrett works for the City of Davenport, Iowa and is married to Glady(Lang) and they have a daughter, Jade.
-Tyler and his wife, Jordan(Carey), and their daughters, Paige and Avery live in Garnett where Tyler is working toward a helicopter pilot's license.
-Ryan is a sophomore at Ottawa University and Katelyn is a junior at Anderson County High School
+Garrett works for the City of Davenport, Iowa and is married to Glady(Lang) and they have a daughter, Jade, and a son, Forrest.
+Tyler and his wife, Jordan(Carey), and their daughters, Paige and Avery live in Oswego, KS where Tyler is a Kansas Highway Patrolman.
+Ryan is a junior Lacrosse player at Ottawa University and Katelyn is a freshman there, dancing on the Braves Dance team.